ZekeH43/Module-1-Challenge/README.md

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
+* I would advise the company to become their own bank for small and big businesses.
+Yes this can get tricky for legal reasons but this opens up the door for them to take profits like banks do by investing the money they hold and instead of bank accounts they could offer customers cold wallets.
+Cold wallets allow you to store your crypto and not have to worry about someone stealing it.
+They also already work with companies to utilize their platform for payroll so if they could speed this process up even faster by allowing companies to do payroll and send payments to make purchases in real time that are verified this would create more security for companies.

 * Why do you think that offering this product or service would benefit the company?
+* This service would allow customers to pay their employees with fatser.
+It would also create good relationships because businesses could pay vendors in just seconds.

 * What technologies would this additional product or service utilize?